 A 144 Hertz panel advertises velvety-smooth displays with vibrant visuals.
-Any game will look amazing on this 17-inch IPS FHD display.
+Any game will look amazing with a screen resolution of 1080p and at any angle thanks to its IPS display.
 It has a 96% standard RGB color calibration.
 The bezels are incredibly thing and yet somehow MSI is able to pull it off and add a 720p camera at the top.
 The camera looks pretty good and the mic generates clean audio.

 The Raider’s full keyboard is per-key RGB backlit with individual customization.
 There is great key travel and a Microsoft Precision trackpad.

 On the left side, you will find the ethernet, HDMI, mini-DP, USB 2.0, USB Type-C (not Thunderbolt 3 unfortunately), and audio jack ports.
 The right side is much more scarce with just two USB 3.0 ports and an SD card slot.